 ITEM 14 - CLIENT REFERRALS AND

 14A: AEA is a solicitor for Absolute Capital Management, LLC and Q3 Asset Management Corporation.
 Clients who are solicited by AEA will acknowledge such in writing.
-Compensation is disclosed in the solicitor's agreement with Absolute Capital and Q3 Asset Management.
+Compensation is disclosed in the solicitor’s agreement with Absolute Capital and Q3 Asset Management.
 American Funds Service Company provides AEA’s clients with Class F-2 shares of American Funds for 529, retirement, and non-retirement accounts.
 Jackson National Life Insurance Company provides AEA’s clients with fee-based fixed index and variable annuity products.

 14B: AEA does not compensate persons who are not supervised persons for client referrals.
 Should AEA consider doing so, any such relationship will be disclosed to the related parties and only conducted in accordance with state and federal securities law.

 15A: Because AEA generally has the authority to instruct the account custodian to deduct the investment management fee directly from the client’s account, AEA is considered to have “custody” of client assets.
 Custody is defined as having any access to client funds or securities.
 This limited access is monitored by the client through receipt of account statements directly from the custodian.
 These statements all show the deduction of the management fee from the account.
 Otherwise, AEA can only direct the movement of funds from one account in the client’s name to another such titled account but has no other access to funds.